iotaledger/bee-rfcs/text/0000-trits-t3b1/0000-trits-t3b1.md

 # Rationale and alternatives

 There is no reason to not have this encoding.
-Although not relevant for storage or transport it is a very helpful encoding when it comes to debugging, unit testing and logging.
+Although not relevant for storage or transport it is indispensible for everything UI related, and also very helpful when it comes to debugging, testing and logging.

 # Unresolved questions

-It is a well-known and long-time used encoding in the IOTA ecosystem, so there are no open questions around it known to the author.
+* Should the interface only allow the list to grow?
+When does it actually make sense to remove trits or trytes from the encoding?